+For example, if your dog has arthritis in his legs or thyroid issues, you're going to need to be far more careful with bathing.
+I do not recommend bathing your dog in a bathtub.
 Instead, bring them to a dog wash station.
-If you have a dog grooming tub at home, then even better.
-These can usually be found at car washes.
+If you have a dog bath at home, then even better and easier.
 Alternatively, you can use the hose in your backyard or something similar.

 If you have a medium or large sized dog, here's what you do: